Phulrenu Guha: Life abroad

 While in London, Guha did not lose touch from the socio-political landscape in India and kept herself updated by regularly visiting Gower Street which housed letters and newspapers arriving from India.
 From London, she attended the Prague Conference of the Federation of Indian and Ceylonese students, having taken a keen interest in Communism and met Benjamin Francis Bradley, the then Communist leader of Great Britain.
 In 1928, while Biresh left for England, Guha joined the Sorbonne in Paris.
 Biresh was working with Sir Jack Drummond and Sir Frederick Gowland Hopkins in London and Cambridge and helping to discover vitamins.

 After a year in London, Guha left for Paris, as according to her, the climate of London did not suit her.
 In Paris, she became a member of the executive committee of the Indian Students Association and completed her PhD from the Sorbonne.
-Her thesis titled, 'La société bengalie au XVIe siècle', completed at Université de Paris, Faculté des lettres et sciences humaines, is preserved at the rare books section within the research library wing of the François Mitterrand site of Bibliothèque Nationale de France.
+Her thesis titled, La société bengalie au XVIe siècle, completed at Université de Paris, Faculté des lettres et sciences humaines, is preserved at the rare books section within the research library wing of the François Mitterrand site of Bibliothèque Nationale de France.

+Guha along with Lajwanti Rama Krishna, whose Sorbonne thesis Les Sikhs: origine et développement de la communauté jusqu’à nos jours (1469–1930) was published in 1933, were among the first Indian women to earn a doctorate in France and one of the earliest Asian women to pursue doctoral studies in Europe, thereby pioneering advanced academic research for women in India.

 She arrived in Calcutta in June 1938 and was reported to have brought Rs.3000 from the Communist Party of Great Britain for the Communists working in India.